adrianpk/baseapp/README.md

 ## Dev.
 Env.
 Setup [draft]

-After stabilizing this base app a (still not published) generator will be updated to automate most of this steps.
+After stabilizing this base app a (still not published) generator will be updated to automate most of these steps.

 ### Clone app